jcaip/jcaip.github.io/_posts/2018-11-13-Languages-and-Automata.md

 2. $L$ is recognized by a Turing machine with $k$ tapes and $k$ head, then L is Turing recognizable.

-To simulate one-step of the $k$-tape Turing machine, scan the tape, memorizing the $k$ circled symbols, and then scan again, undating the circled symbols and shifting the actual circles.
+To simulate one-step of the $k$-tape Turing machine, scan the tape, memorizing the $k$ circled symbols, and then scan again, updating the circled symbols and shifting the actual circles.

 3. $L$ is recognized by a nondeterministic Turing machine $\iff$ $L$ is Turing-recognizable.